- Research data and open data

 The Sherpa Juliet directory provides information on the policies and requirements of project funding agencies.

-Designing a Data Management Plan
+- Guide for the preparation of a Data Management Plan (UCA)

 A Data Management Plan should address the following aspects: